-I will be hosting two events for the 2017 Great American Eclipse – one for the public in the path of totality, and one for current Davidson College students, faculty, and staff on campus.
+I hosted two events for the 2017 Great American Eclipse – one for the public in the path of totality, and one for current Davidson College students, faculty, and staff on campus.
 Information about both of these events can be found below.

 The Sun, the Moon, and You! – A commemorative eclipse celebration in Winnsboro, SC